 Beaches:

-Paradise Island has soft white sand and clear turquoise water, so beach days are easy and relaxing.
-Cabbage Beach and Cove Beach are two of the most popular spots.
+Soft white sand and clear turquoise water make beach days easy and relaxing.
+For example, Cabbage Beach and Cove Beach are two of the most popular places to enjoy the shoreline.

 Aquaventure Water Park:

-Atlantis offers a huge water park with slides, a rapid river, and many pools.
-It’s great for families and anyone who loves water adventures.
+At Atlantis, a massive water park features thrilling slides, a rapid river, and many pools.
+Because of its variety of attractions, it’s especially popular with families and travelers who enjoy water adventures.

 Marine Life Encounters:

-You can meet dolphins at Dolphin Cay or explore the large outdoor aquariums at Atlantis.
-These habitats are home to sharks, rays, and colorful fish.
+Visitors can meet dolphins at Dolphin Cay, or they can explore the large outdoor aquariums at Atlantis.
+In these habitats, sharks, rays, and colorful tropical fish swim through clear water.

 The Dig:

 This walk-through exhibit recreates the lost city of Atlantis.
-It features tunnels and tanks filled with marine life, so it’s fun for both kids and adults.
+As you move through the tunnels, tanks filled with marine life appear along the path, which makes the experience fun for both kids and adults.

 Golf:

-The Ocean Club Golf Course offers 18 scenic holes with ocean views.
-It’s a peaceful place to enjoy a round in a beautiful setting.
+The Ocean Club Golf Course offers 18 scenic holes with beautiful ocean views.
+After a relaxing round, many visitors enjoy the peaceful setting and coastal scenery.

 Dining: